-Gender Equality You can talk to the HR Manager or GEB in confidence about Board (GEB) any concerns in relation to equality, diversity and inclusion.
-This includes issues directly related to you, or where you and may have witnessed any unacceptable behaviour.
-GEB can offer advice and guidance in relation to reaching a resolution on either an informal or formal process as Human Resources needed and appropriate.
-Scientific Projects' scientific co-ordinators are encouraged to discuss Coordinators concerns with the GEP, and seek advice on how to incorporate GEP into their research.
-Additionally, employees are strongly encouraged to discuss issues of related to in- equality with the co-ordinators of the project they are employed.
+Gender Equality Board You can talk to the HR Manager or GEB in confidence about any (GEB) concerns in relation to equality, diversity and inclusion.
+This includes issues directly related to you, or where you may have witnessed any and unacceptable behaviour.
+GEB can offer advice and guidance in relation to reaching a resolution on either an informal or formal process as needed and appropriate.
+Human Resources Scientific Coordinators Projects' scientific co-ordinators are encouraged to discuss concerns with the GEP, and seek advice on how to incorporate GEP into their research.
+Additionally, employees are strongly encouraged to discuss issues of related to in-equality with the co-ordinators of the project they are employed.
 They will provide confidential support, advice and signposting.
 Legal Advisors HCMR's legal advisors could provide assistance and legal guidelines in any GE emerging issues.
-Union of The existing Unions within HCMR are committed to Researchers promoting equality, diversity and inclusion.
-You can access support and advice from these unions in confidence. and Union of Employees
+Union of Researchers The existing Unions within HCMR are committed to promoting equality, diversity and inclusion.
+You can access support and advice and from these unions in confidence.
+Union of Employees